A Journey Through The Ivory Coast

 Our first stop was the botanical gardens in Bingerville.
 We quickly rebelled and escaped the four buses unloading for a guided tour, taking the opportunity to explore and take pictures of the park.

-The Orphanage was for boys and girls aged 5 to 25 and opened in 1953 as a result of WII.
-Initially, it was coed, but 1973 it was split due to difficulties managing both.
+The Orphanage, opened in 1953 due to WWII, was for boys and girls aged 5 to 25.
+Initially, it was coed, but in 1973, it was split due to difficulties managing both.

 We wrapped up our tour with a lively music and dance show at the Musée des Civilisations de Côte d'Ivoire.
 The museum showcases incredible sculptures that depict the traditional ceremonies and rituals of Côte d'Ivoire.